Orchomenus (Arcadia): History

-In the war between Cassander and Polyperchon, it fell into the power of the former, 313 BC.
 It subsequently espoused the side of the Aetolians, made an agreement with the Achaean League under a ruler named Nearchus around 234 BC, was taken by Cleomenes III in 229 BC with the acquiescence of the Aetolians, and was in 223 BC retaken by Antigonus Doson, who placed there a Macedonian garrison.
 Later, under Roman pressure, it was given back by Philip V to the Achaeans.

 Strabo mentions it among the Arcadian cities, which had either disappeared, or of which there were scarcely any traces left; but this appears from Pausanias to have been an exaggeration.
 Pausanias (writing in the 2nd c.
 AD) mentions, amongst other monuments, that close to the city was a wooden statue of Artemis, enclosed in a great cedar tree, and hence called Cedreatis.

 When the 19th century classicist William Smith visited the place the old city on the acropolis was in ruins and there were only some vestiges of the agora and the town walls.

-Ruins
+Monuments

 Many monuments were revealed during the excavations and can be admired today including the theatre, the remains of the ancient agora, the city walls and the temple of Artemis Mesopolitis.
 Other monuments identified during the excavations are a Bouleuterion, a prehistoric tomb and a bridge of the Archaic Period.

 The most important monument is the theatre (4th–3rd BC) with a capacity of 4,000.
 At an altitude of 800 metres it offered a spectacular view during cultural events.

 Pausanias described the temples of Artemis and Poseidon as among the most remarkable monuments.

 Approaching the town from the south one can see tumuli on the left, chiefly composed of collections of stones as described by Pausanias.
 Below the acropolis is the tomb of Aristocrates and beyond are the fountains called Teneiae (Τενεῖαι) which Pausanias mentions (writing in the 2nd c.
 AD) as one of the most remarkable objects in the place.
 A little further are the Hellenistic ruins of Amilus.

 On the southern plain is an ancient canal which conducts the waters from the surrounding mountains through the ravine into the lower northern plain.

 At Katalimata is a prehistoric settlement with prehistoric drainage facilities.
-At “Mytikas” Paleopyrgou there is a Mycenaean settlement and ancient sanctuary.
+At "Mytikas" Paleopyrgou there is a Mycenaean settlement and ancient sanctuary.

 In the territory of Orchomenus on the northern slope of Mt.
 Anchisia was the temple of Artemis Hymnia which was held in high veneration by all the Arcadians in the most ancient times.
 Its site is probably indicated by a chapel of the Virgin Mary, which stands east of Levidi.